SergeySeroshtan/csv-scripts/readme.md

 # Summary

-This application was developed to help automate activities related to processing CSV files.
+This application was developed to help automate processing of CSV files.
-It's intended for execution of Groovy scripts, that are written using predefined DSL.
+It allows execute Groovy scripts, that are written using predefined DSL.
-Use of scripts provides good flexibility and reduces complexity of application itself.
+Use of such scripts provides good flexibility and reduces complexity of application itself.

 # Scripts